CrowdShelf/server/README.md

 A `crowd` has the following properties:

     {
+        id: String,
         name: String,
         creator: String,
         members: Array[String]
     }

+Users are kept in a relational database, seperate from crowds and books.
+A user is represented by its unique string username.

 ## API
 Remember header `Content-Type` should be `application/json`on all requests.